jweiming/sample-jfr-oci-step/README.md

 ## To-do

 1) Investigate using ```timeout``` parameter for the jfr step as it seems to cause issues (e.g. unregonised parameter)
+2) Running it with Springboot/Micronaut applications (jar file)
 2) Need find a better way to inject the api key into the wercker pipeline.

 ## Credits